IceHe/lib/snips/books/designing-data-intensive-applications.md

 - A key design goal of a service-oriented/microservices architecture is
     - to make the application easier to change and maintain by making services independently deployable and evolvable.
 - _For example, each service should be owned by one team, and that team should be able to release new versions of the service frequently, without having to coordinate with other teams._
-- _In other words, we should expect old and new versions of servers and clients to be running at the same time, and so the data encoding used by servers and clients must be compatible across versions of the service API— precisely what we’ve been talking about in this chapter. ( icehe : 注意不要破坏兼容性 )_
+- _In other words, we should expect old and new versions of servers and clients to be running at the same time, and so the data encoding used by servers and clients must be compatible across versions of the service API— precisely what we've been talking about in this chapter. ( icehe : 注意不要破坏兼容性 )_

 _The problems with remote procedure calls (RPCs)_